 Our Two Services

 Your children are always welcome--noises and all!
 At both the 8:45 and 11 AM services the nursery is available at the start of the service for the youngest ones.
 Those age 4 and older are invited to begin the service with their families.
-Those age 4-11 will be dismissed prior to the sermon for a special program led by our dedicated and skilled team of staff and volunteers.
+Children age 4-11 will be dismissed prior to the sermon for a special program led by our dedicated and skilled team of staff and volunteers.
 The children will be returned about 25 minutes later at "The Peace" prior to Communion.

 WHEN YOU COME TO HOLY CROSS ON SUNDAYS, YOU'LL FIND: